 “Sin is an offense against God: ‘Against you, you alone, have I sinned, and done that which is evil in your sight.’
 (Psalm 51:4) Sin sets itself against God’s love for us and turns our hearts away from it.

 “Like the first sin, it is disobedience, a revolt against God through the will to become ‘like gods,’ knowing and determining good and evil.
 Sin is thus ‘love of oneself even to contempt of God.’
-In this proud self-exaltation, sin is diametrically opposed to the obedience of Jesus, which achieves our salvation” (Catechism of the Catholic Church, paragraph 1850).
+In this proud self-exaltation, sin is diametrically opposed to the obedience of Jesus, which achieves our salvation” (, paragraph 1850).

 Fr.
 Ed Broom, O.M.V., says of Psalm 51 and contrition: “This is the heartfelt Act of Contrition that King David prayed after he committed adultery with Bathsheba and then murdered Urias the innocent man.
 Beg for the grace to have true repentance for your sins.